bohewu/HybridIdP/docs/DEPLOYMENT_GUIDE.md

 ### Mode D: Split-Host Deployment (Reverse Proxy on Host A, App on Host B)

-For scenarios where a reverse proxy (Nginx, BunkerWeb, Traefik, etc.) runs on a separate host from HybridIdP:
+For scenarios where a reverse proxy (Nginx, BunkerWeb, Traefik, etc.) runs on a separate host from HybridIdP.

+**Files**: `docker-compose.splithost.yml`

 ```
 ┌─────────────────────┐          ┌─────────────────────┐